deejoe/presentations/foss-intro/src/foss-intro.rst

  - Example projects

 .. note:: In this talk I hope to give a quick summary of what we mean by
           software freedom, to provide background for the legal conditions that require us to take specific steps to exercise those rights;
           followed by a quick look at the legal tools to help protect those rights, and then to apply those to a relevant example or two.
+So, a quick overview of what I want to talk to you about today.
+First, I want to start with the basics: What do we mean by "free software".
+Then I want to give a little bit of background on the legal situation that makes it necessary to pay attention to these sorts of things.
+With that background in place, then, I'll mention a few of the legal tools we use to liberate software and keep it free.
+Finally, I'd like to run through a very quick but I hope relevant example for applying this sort of understanding in a practical way to a specific software project.

 ----